Creating Sanitized Database Snapshots with DBSnapper¶

 Great.
 So far we've made an exact copy of our example_app

-source database which now resides at example_app_dev
+source database which is now available in the example_app_snap

 But we have a problem.
 Passing around a database snapshot with all this personal information (PII) and sensitive authentication data (passwords, pins) is a security issue!
 Eventually something will git misplaced or misused, so we'll need to deal with that.

-Sanitizing the snapshot¶
+Sanitizing and de-identifying the snapshot¶

 The sanitization process takes a query and executes it against a database snapshot.
 The resulting changes to the snapshot are exported and stored in a sanitized snapshot file.